Blog · By The Packaging Vista Team · June 20, 2026

 When foam wins

 Foam cradles fragile and precision items – electronics, glass, instruments – with the tightest, most cushioned hold.
 If the product is delicate or expensive, foam is the safe choice.
-See our protective packaging guide.
+It excels when a product has an irregular shape, a heavy or off-center weight, or components that must not touch each other.
+The cushioning also dampens vibration over long shipping routes.
+See our protective packaging guide for fragile goods that justify foam.

 When paperboard wins